Blog

 The Role of Ethical Hackers in Cybersecurity

-Ethical hackers are essential to the discipline of cybersecurity because they help to secure data, networks, and information systems from hostile attacks.
+Ethical hackers are essential to the discipline of cybersecurity because they help secure data, networks, and information systems from hostile attacks.
 Their knowledge and efforts assist firms in locating security flaws and aggressively fixing them.

 Key Skills Required for an Ethical Hacker